hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * The `size` of a virtual disk must be at least the same size as its counterpart disk in the template.
 * When using `linked_clone`, the `size` has to be an exact match.
+* The [`scsi_controller_count`](#scsi_controller_count) setting should be
+  configured as necessary to cover all of the disks on the template.
+For best results, only configure this setting for the amount of controllers you will need to cover your disk quantity and bandwidth needs, and configure your template accordingly.
+For most workloads, this setting should be kept at its default of `1`, and all disks in the template should reside on the single, primary controller.
 * Some operating systems (such as Windows) do not respond well to a change in disk controller type, so when using such OSes, take care to ensure that `scsi_type` is set to an exact match of the template's controller set.
 For